-In 1853, the Cape Colony was granted a representative legislature in keeping with British policy, followed in 1872 by self-government.
+In 1853, the Cape Colony was granted a rep-

+resentative legislature in keeping with British policy, followed in 1872 by self-government.
 The franchise was formally non-racial, but also based on income and property qualifications.
-The result was that black and coloured people formed a minority of voters - although in certain places a substantial one.
+The result was that Africans and coloured people formed a minority of voters - although in certain places a substantial one.